wrfhowell/FormBuilder/CHECKINS.md

 ## What are the 2-3 rich features of your DSL?
 What customisation will each feature enable?
 Which features can be combined to interact in useful or creative ways?

-Loops: Enable users to ask the same questions about different items in an array.
+**1. Loops**: Enable users to ask the same questions about different items in an array. \
-Conditional: Allow users to make questions/fields appear based on answers to previous questions.
+**2. Conditional Statements**: Allow users to make questions/fields appear based on answers to previous questions. \
-Functions/Procedure: Provide functionality to create grading criteria, which can mark answers to questions as correct or incorrect after submitting.
+**3. Functions/Procedure**: Provide functionality to create grading criteria, which can mark answers to questions as correct or incorrect after submitting.
 Procedures can also be used to programmatically generate questions so they change slightly each time the page is loaded (similar to the “Try new variant” functionality in PrairieLearn).

 Each of the features listed above can be combined.
 For example, a function can consist of a loop to iterate over questions with a conditional statement that can check for correct answers.